 - The retained grains will be dropped into a container and also weighed.

-- AI-Based Classification – A camera will take images of the grains in the container to classify them based on the following characteristics:
+- AI-Based Classification – A camera will take pictures of the grains in the container to classify them based on the following characteristics:

 - Good grains